ethereum/EIPs/eip-tokenized-reserve.md

 	* NOTE: using the mint() will cause shares to not be accounted for in a proposal
 	* @param shares amount being deposited
 	* @param receiver address of depositor
-	* @param proposal number asscoiated proposal
+	* @param proposal number associated proposal
 	*/
 	function proposalMint(uint256 shares, address receiver, uint256 proposal) external virtual returns(uint256);
 	/**